ROM - LON

 The average price of all round-trip flights from Rome to London clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Rome to London, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Rome to London, look for departures on Saturdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from London, Tuesday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Rome to London?